DJDanl/cpp-docs.pt-br/docs/standard-library/multimap-class.md

 ### <a name="parameters"></a>Parâmetros

-`Where` Posição do elemento a ser removido.
+*Onde* posição do elemento a ser removido.

-`First` Posição do primeiro elemento a ser removido.
+*Primeiro* posição do primeiro elemento a ser removido.

-`Last` Posição logo após o último elemento a ser removido.
+*Última* posição logo após o último elemento a ser removido.

-`Key` A chave de elementos a ser removido.
+*Chave* a chave dos elementos a ser removido.

 ### <a name="return-value"></a>Valor de retorno